A handmade Christmas elf is gifted with every order 🎄🎁

 Why does a burl form on a tree?

-If we don't know how a burl forms, we know why it forms!
-This outgrowth is a defense mechanism of the tree in front of the stress that it undergoes.
-This stress can be due to multiple factors such as infections caused by insects or fungi, a wound in the bark or the development of mistletoe parasite.
+If we don't know how a burl forms, we do know why it forms!
+This outgrowth is the tree's defense mechanism against stress it is subjected to.
+This stress can be caused by multiple factors such as infections from insects or fungi, a wound in the bark, or the development of parasitic mistletoe.

-Once the defense mechanism is triggered, the normal growth process of the tree is disrupted.
-Indeed, the unopened buds will accumulate on top of each other, forming the burl.
+Once the defense mechanism is triggered, the tree's normal growth process is disrupted.
+The unopened buds accumulate on top of one another, forming the burl.

-The bark on the burl, like the rest of the tree, protects the wood.
+The bark covering the burl, as with the rest of the tree, protects the wood.

 Are you interested in the world of wood? 🌳